 My absolute favorite Mosquito Lake moments are spent sitting in my chair at the water’s edge, watching the sun rise and set with a book and a steaming hot cup of coffee.
 The sun dances across the water and creates the most beautiful imagery.
 A close second is time spent with my family around the campfire, eating and laughing.
 Mosquito Lake is truly my happy place.

 I honestly don’t know if there are more mosquitoes at Mosquito Lake than at any other lakes in the region.
 Lord knows, there are lots of mosquitoes everywhere.
-But if you are prepared for the little critters (see items below), you should be absolutely fine.
+But if you are prepared for the little critters, you should be absolutely fine.

 If you read this blog, you’re probably aware of my reluctant co-existence with bugs of all types, including mosquitos.
 My daughter is severely allergic to mosquito bites.
 Her poor skin swells painfully and she gets a large blister at the bite site.
 To further complicate things, mosquitoes love her.
 They seem to know my daughter is outside and flock to her exposed skin.
 As a result, we take mosquito bite prevention pretty seriously.
 Over the years, I experimented with natural solutions to keep the mosquitos from biting her, and found a recipe that really worked.
 And so Bug Be Gone was born.
 Click on this link for more information about this safe, effective natural insect repellent that was tested at our beloved Mosquito Lake.

 I’d love to hear your favorite camping spots in Ohio.
 Have you been to Mosquito Lake?
 If so, do you share my enthusiasm for all the park has to offer?